ansonlol/2113_grp107/README.md

 5. Program codes in multiple files:
 The program is saved in multiple files.
 The main cpp files are:
 - main.cpp: controls main logic of the game
-- achievement.cpp: record and check whether the conditions of achievement are met (with header file)
+- achievement.cpp: record and check whether the conditions of achievement are met

 -------------------------